-- 5.5.10.
-The LPP1 allocates 20,560 new dwellings to be delivered over the lifetime of the Local Plan (to 2031), with 12,495 to be delivered through strategic allocations and a further 1,000 to be determined, potentially through the LPP2.
-The LPP2 allocates seven sites to deliver the remaining needs for the district and also to meet the agreed 2,200 dwellings apportionment of un-met housing need for Oxford City. - 5.5.11.
-In undertaking the HRA of the LPP1, strategic housing locations were assessed for potential likely significant effects on Cothill Fen SAC, with a conclusion that none, either alone or 'in combination' was likely to lead to significant adverse effects. - 5.5.12.
-At present, up to 1,290 houses to be delivered via the LPP2 could lie within 2km of Cothill Fen SAC. - 5.5.13.
+- 5.5.4.
+The LPP1 Submission version allocates 20,560 new dwellings to be delivered over the lifetime of the Local Plan (to 2031), with 12,495 to be delivered through strategic allocations and a further 1,000 to be determined, potentially through the LPP2.
+At present the draft LPP2 document includes options to deliver the remaining needs for the district and also to meet the agreed 2,200 dwellings apportionment of un-met housing need for Oxford City. - 5.5.5.
+In undertaking the HRA of the LPP1, strategic housing locations were assessed for potential likely significant effects on Cothill Fen SAC, with a conclusion that none, either alone or 'in combination' was likely to lead to significant adverse effects. - 5.5.6.
+At present, up to 1,720 houses to be delivered via the LPP2 could lie within 2km of Cothill Fen SAC. - 5.5.7.
+However, fenland sites are less likely to attract significant free-roaming visitor numbers than other types of habitat because the terrain is generally more difficult and less safe for visitors to negotiate. - 5.5.8.
 Cothill Fen comprises terrain that on the whole is of an inaccessible nature away from designated paths.
 A site visit indicated that at Parsonage Moor the habitat is extremely wet off-path, whilst footpaths through other parts of the SAC are lined by dense growth of reedbeds.
-The SAC is part designated for its 'alder
+The SAC is part designated for its 'alder woodland'